EMDR for People-Pleasing, Caregivers & Burnout

 This Work May Be Right for You If:

-You don't have to keep running on empty to prove your worth.
-This work is about coming back to yourself — and discovering that you are enough, even when you're not giving anything at all.
+You don't have to keep running on empty to prove you're worth something.
+This is about coming back to yourself — and finding out that you're enough, even on the days you have nothing left to give.

 Also working on perfectionism, overachievement, or imposter syndrome?
 Learn more about EMDR for Perfectionism & High-Achieving Adults